napanianXennial/napanianXennial.github.io/apps/opportunities-notifications/app.md

 ---
-layout: blue-app
+layout: minimal-app
-title: "Opportunities Builder"
+title: "Opportunities Builder 2"
-blurb: "We'll quickly build out opportunities for you."
+blurb: "We'll quickly build out opportunities for you, but with a new layout."
 ---

 <link rel="manifest" href="manifest.json"/>